-- Respite: The utilization of Respite services has drastically increased from 2,062 in 2018 to 4,959 in 2021. - Transportation: Transportation numbers drastically declined in 2019, due to the closure of TRPTA, which provided transportation to residents of Bonneville County, Rexburg, and Teton County.
-In 2021, 4,017 one-way rides were provided. - Adult Protection: The total numbers of reports made to Adult Protection has steadily increased each year.
-The number of calls that were "screened out," or determined not to be eligible to be pursued as an Adult Protection case, have increased each year as well.
-In 2021, over half the reports made were determined to be ineligible as an APS case, which suggests a need to provide education to reporting agencies and individuals in the community.
-It should be noted that when a report is ineligible for APS follow-up, Information and Assistance staff assists callers in identifying available resources. - Legal Assistance: Over the past 3 years the top two legal assistance cases have been Minor Guardianships for Grandparents and Health Care.
-Between 2019 and 2021, the number of cases has increased by almost 14%. - Ombudsman: Complaints have increased by almost 38% between 2019 and 2021.
+- The total numbers of reports made to Adult Protection has steadily increased each year. - The number of calls that were "screened out," or determined ineligible to be pursued as an Adult Protection case, have increased each year as well.

+- In 2021, over half the reports made were determined to be ineligible as an APS case, which suggests a need to provide education to reporting agencies and individuals in the community. - It should be noted, when a report is ineligible for APS follow-up, Information and Assistance staff assist callers in identifying available resources. - Legal Assistance - Over the past 3 years the top two legal assistance cases have been Minor Guardianships for Grandparents and Health Care. - Between 2019 and 2021, the number of cases has increased by almost 14%. - Ombudsman - Complaints have increased by almost 38% between 2019 and 2021.
 The top two complaints over the past three years have consistently been "Discharge or Eviction", followed by "Dignity and Respect." - Census Data.
-Census data was gathered over the past 3 years to determine population trends for the PSA and analyzed to determine service capabilities and needs. - Total persons aged 60+ in the PSA has increased by 11% since 2019, from 218,202 to 229,865. - There has been a 26.5% increase in minority seniors 60+ living across the PSA. - The number of individuals 60+ living in rural counties has increased from 14,634 in 2019 to 18, 137 in 2022, for a growth rate of 24%. - 5.
+Census data was gathered over the past 3 years to determine population trends for the PSA and analyzed to determine service capabilities and needs. - Total persons aged 60+ in the PSA has increased by 11% since 2019, from 218,202 to 229,865. - There has been a 26.5% increase in minority seniors 60+ living across the PSA. - The number of individuals 60+ living in rural counties has increased from 14,634 in 2019 to 18,137 in 2022, for a growth rate of 24%. - 5.
 Internal and External SWOT Analysis.
 See Below.